wade172/Volatile-vs-Non-Volatile-storage/README.md

 # Understanding Volatile and Non-Volatile Storage

 - Storage is a fundamental component that determines how data is retained and accessed.
 Storage can broadly be classified into two categories: volatile and non-volatile.
-This tutorial will explain the differences between these two types of storage and guide you on how to document this information in Markdown and host it on GitHub.
+This tutorial will explain the differences between these two types of storage.

 ### Volatile Versus Non-Volatile Storage